mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 And of course, there's the [PyTorch documentation](https://pytorch.org/docs/stable/index.html) and [PyTorch developer forums](https://discuss.pytorch.org/), a very helpful place for all things PyTorch.

-## TK - 0.
-Cell mode vs. script mode
+## 0. Cell mode vs. script mode

 A cell mode notebook such as [05.
 Going Modular Part 1 (cell mode)](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_cell_mode.ipynb) is a notebook run normally, each cell in the notebook is either code or markdown.

 A script mode notebook such as [05.
 Going Modular Part 2 (script mode)](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_script_mode.ipynb) is very similar to a cell mode notebook, however, many of the code cells may be turned into Python scripts.

-> **Note:** You don't need to create Python scripts via a notebook, you can create them directly through an IDE (integrated developer environment) such as [VS Code](https://code.visualstudio.com/).
+> **Note:** You don't *need* to create Python scripts via a notebook, you can create them directly through an IDE (integrated developer environment) such as [VS Code](https://code.visualstudio.com/).
 Having the script mode notebook as part of this section is just to demonstrate one way of going from notebooks to Python scripts.

-## TK - 1.
-Get data
+## 1. Get data

 Getting the data in each of the 05 notebooks happens the same as in [notebook 04](https://www.learnpytorch.io/04_pytorch_custom_datasets/#1-get-data).